openobserve/openobserve-docs/docs/storage.md

 `ZO_META_STORE=etcd`

 While etcd is used as the cluster coordinator it is also set as the default meta store by the older helm charts.
-Newer helm charts released after Feb 23 2024 use postgres as the metastore.
+Newer helm charts released after Feb 23 2024 use postgres as the meta store.

 ### SQLite